-Red text indicates changes made to the draft since the previous published version, or issues that remain unresolved.
+Changes agreed to by parties appear in red text.
 Underlined text indicates new text that is to be included.
 Strikethrough text indicates existing text that is to be deleted.

 EXPOSURE DRAFT

 Food, Beverage and Tobacco Manufacturing Award 2016

 This exposure draft has been prepared by staff of the Fair Work Commission based on the Food, Beverages and Tobacco Manufacturing Award 2010 (the Food Manufacturing award) as at 16 November 2016.
 This exposure draft does not seek to amend any entitlements under the Food Manufacturing award but has been prepared to address some of the structural issues identified in modern awards.